-EUFUELHTR is a 3.8 MMBTU/HR fuel gas dew point heater for warming the natural gas.
-The unit is subject to the provisions of 40 CFR Part 60 Subpart Dc.
-Notification of startup of the unit was received on January 19, 2017.
+EUFUELHTR is a 3.8 MMBTU/HR fuel gas dew point heater for warming the natural gas, with notification of startup of the unit having been received on January 19, 2017.
+The unit is subject to the provisions of 40 CFR Part 60 Subpart Dc the Standards of Performance for Small Industrial-Commercial-Institutional Steam Generating Units.
 The unit is equipped with a continuous flow monitor that tracks the fuel usage.
-Records indicate 0.0.628 MMSCF was used during December 2019.
+December 2022 fuel usage records indicate 0.748 MMSCF was used.

 Emissions from the fuel heater are limited to 0.55 pounds per hour (pph) for NOx, 0.41 pph, for CO, 0.007 lb./MMBTU for PM, 0.0075 lb./MMBTU for PM10, 0.0075 lb./MMBTU for PM{2.5}, and 0.03 pph for VOC.
 All of these emissions are verifiable through stack testing.
 Stack testing was conducted on the unit in 2017 and emissions showed compliance with the limits.
 This unit also has a 12-month rolling GHGs as CO2e emission limit of 1,934 tpy.
-Based on the records, as of December 2019 the GHG as CO2e emissions were 703 tons.
+Records indicate that as of December 2022 12month rolling emissions of GHG as CO2e were 638 tons.